RajeshwarReddyKolimi/git-advanced/file3.md

 New text.
 Changing text for interactive staging.
-Added some text for reverting.
+Added some text for revert texting.